ringcentral/ringcentral-js-widgets/ROADMAP.md

 #### WebRTC phone

-1. forward when receiving incoming call
+1. Users can forward call when receiving incoming call
-2. send message back when receiving incoming call
+2. Users can send message back when receiving incoming call

 #### Messages list

-1. Different media type
+1. Display different media type

-#### Logout

-1. We need to logout, therefore we can enable auto login
-2. When logging out, should clear contacts cache

 ## v.
 0.2.0

 #### General

 1. Widgets studio
-   1. Interface to combine different widgets (drag and drop)
+   1. Have an Interface to combine different widgets (drag and drop)
 2. Embedded widget
-   1. at arbitary position(click to dial)
+   1. Can be placed at arbitary position
+   2. Click to dial
-3. minimize
+3. Minified

 #### WebRTC phone

 1. Browser compatibility
+   1. Can be run in Chrome and Firefox.
+In Safari and Edge phone will display proper error message.

 2. flip, transfer, park
+   1. Flip to my own numbers
+   2. Transfer to any numbers
+   3. Park

 3. Address book
+   1. Use RC address book as one of the source of contacts list

-#### Messages list
+#### Messages list (Timeline)

 1. display recent messages or activities (7 days)
+2. have notification when receive new messages

+#### Conversation

+1. Display activities with the contact
+   1. Including call log, SMS, fax, call recording.
 2. send messages
-3. have notification when receive new messages
-4. Dynamicly load messages
+3. Dynamicly load messages
+4. Make a phone call
+5. Display timestamp for each messages

 ## v.
-0.1.0
+0.1.1

 #### General